Adaptogens: Are They Truly Miracle Herbs?

 - Some examples: these herbs come from across the globe but they have similar effects on the body.
 You’ve likely heard of some of them:

-…used for centuries by many different cultures around the globe.
+This adaptogens list has been used for centuries by many different cultures around the globe.
 They are different herbs yet share some similar characteristics.

 - One of the best researched is Rhodiola (I chat about this in another podcast so stay tuned)….literally hundreds of studies on it use and application for helping the body respond to physical and psychological stresses.